awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-jobs-runs.md

   Each value is a UTF\-8 string\.

   The job arguments specifically for this run\.
-They override the equivalent default arguments set for in the job definition itself\.
+For this job run, they replace the default arguments set in the job definition itself\.

   You can specify arguments here that your own job\-execution script consumes, as well as arguments that AWS Glue itself consumes\.